wolke412/ViewDependencies/README.md

 # ViewDependencies
-A Php utility class for working with MVC when projects.
+A Php utility class for working with old MVC projects.

 ## Basic usage: